 - X-rays to determine the extent of damage and deformity in your toe joint.

-Your orthopaedic surgeon also will explain the potential risks and complications of bunion surgery at this time.
+Your orthopedic surgeon also will explain the potential risks and complications of bunion surgery at this time.

 Realistic Expectations About Bunion Surgery